superluminar-io/sac-workshop-web/content/lab2/_index.md

 **Attention**

-The file `frontend/src/_aws-exports.js` must be renamed to `frontend/src/aws-exports.js` and the API endpoint needs to be configured.
+The file `frontend/src/_aws-exports.js` must be renamed to `frontend/src/aws-exports.js` and the API endpoint needs to be configured (including the stage `https://SOME_ID.execute-api.eu-central-1.amazonaws.com/Prod`).

 ## CORS